-Chelsea’s appointment of Maurizio Sarri as their new coach has added yet another layer of intrigue to the upcoming Premier League campaign, with many observers keen to see how the former Napoli boss, who has been regulary been heralded as a innovator and a genius by leading lights of the the football fraternity, does in the Premier League.
+Chelsea’s appointment of Maurizio Sarri as their new coach has added yet another layer of intrigue to this Premier League campaign, with many observers keen to see how the former Napoli boss, who has been regularly been heralded as an innovator and a genius by leading lights of the football fraternity, does in the Premier League.

 “For somebody like me, who loves watching games at home on the sofa, Napoli are spectacular and his brand of football is a joy to watch.
 Often a coach is judged on wins, but you’ve also got to look at the shape as well as the substance – Sarri had Empoli and Napoli playing great football, and he did a fantastic job.”
 Pep Guardiola.

 “Every 20 years there is an innovation in football.
 After Ajax there was Sacchi’s Milan, then Guardiola, who rather sent football to sleep.
 Fortunately now we’ve got Sarri, who can wake football up again.”
 Fabio Capello.

 “He really is a genius, he sees things others don’t see.
 Sarri makes you understand how football is and isn’t unpredictable.
 He’s a scholar.
 Any question you ask him, he always has an answer, and it’s always right.
 He helps you to think as a team and not an individual.
 In short, with Sarri football is maths.”
 Napoli defender Kalidou Koulibaly

 “Sarri taught me football, we’re led by a commandant who has changed everyone’s life.
 Sarri has transferred to us his way of understanding football, a philosophy which distinguishes us from the others and which allows us to express our game in the best way.
 The thing I love the most about his style of football is the way he organises the phases when we are off the ball and structures the pressure we put on opponents when they’ve got the ball at their feet.
 It feels like he has already played the game out in his head and on the field you have an extra man.”
 Dries Mertens.